Scifabric/pybossa/doc/user/tutorial.rst

     pbs update_project

 The tutorial could have whatever you like: videos, nice animations, etc.
-PyBossa will render for you the header and the footer, so you only have to focus on the content.
+PYBOSSA will render for you the header and the footer, so you only have to focus on the content.
 You can actually copy the template.html file and use it as a draft of your tutorial or just include a video of yourself explaining why your project is important and how, as a volunteer, you can contribute.